-During Spring Break, the students will additionally travel to Los Angeles to visit the Office of Gehry Partners and tour the Disney Concert Hall.
+During Spring Break, the studio will additionally travel to Los Angeles to visit the office of Gehry Partners and tour the Disney Concert Hall.

-For their individual projects, students will design independently and will be encouraged to investigate their personal approach to the given design problem.
-There will be a strong emphasis on large scale physical models throughout the semester as a primary design tool.
+For their individual projects, students will design independently and will be encouraged to investigate a personal approach to the given design problem.
+There will be strong emphasis on large scale physical models throughout the semester as a primary design tool.